onicai/llama_cpp_canister/README.md

   - Deploy the wasm to a canister on the local network:
     ```bash
     dfx deploy

+    # When upgrading the code in the canister, use:
+    dfx deploy -m upgrade
     ```

   - Check the health endpoint of the `llama_cpp` canister: